-3-person, 650-pound capacity.
-Generous storage space for paddles, gear, life jackets.
-Very forgiving around rocks, limbs, other hazards.
+This durable model can fit up to 3 people and has a 650-ib capacity.
+It contains generous storage space for paddles, gear, and life jackets.
+The kayak is very forgiving around rocks, limbs, and other hazards.

 Kayaking offers a great way to exercise and enjoy nature.
 Nothing quite beats a day on the water, fishing, battling rapids, or just spending time with family and friends.

 If you’ve skipped this sport so far because of the hassle storing a hard-shell kayak, you’re not alone.
 Traditional kayaks are bulky, and even a small one takes up a pretty sizable space in your garage or shed.
 You also need a vehicle large enough to transport it.
 Those requirements can make kayaking seem like an inaccessible hobby to many.

 Perhaps it’s time to consider an inflatable kayak.
 The inflatable kayak doesn’t require much space when deflated, making kayaking more accessible to more people.
 For those who don’t have much knowledge about inflatable kayaks, we have the information you need.
 At BestReviews, we perform detailed research in each product category, seeking to give readers the trustworthy information they need.

 Because we never accept free samples from manufacturers, you can trust our information and product selections.
 We pride ourselves on providing bias-free information for consumers.
 So, if you’re ready to purchase, check out the recommendations in our product list, above.
 To learn more about criteria for finding the best inflatable kayak, read on for our shopping guide.